akhikhl/wuff/README.md

 ### Where to start?

-If you want to create something from scratch, take a look at the tutorials:
+If you want to create something from scratch quickly, take a look at the tutorials:
 [first Equinox app](../../wiki/Create-first-Equinox-app), [first RCP app](../../wiki/Create-first-RCP-app) and [first IDE app](../../wiki/Create-first-IDE-app).

 If you already have bunch of existing Eclipse plugins and apps, consider [converting them to Gradle/Wuff](../../wiki/Convert-existing-Eclipse-plugins-and-apps-to-Gradle).